SoftInstigate/restheart/examples/x-powered-by-remover/README.md

 # X-Powered-By Remover

-Tow response interceptors that remove the `X-Powered-By: restheart.org` header from Service and Proxied resources responses
+Two response interceptors that remove the `X-Powered-By: restheart.org` header from Service and Proxied resources responses.